 It’s clearly an idea they’ve never heard before.

-As New Yorkers settle back into fall and back-to-school schedules and we bid goodbye to Summer, the opportunity for pro-life action is greater than ever!
+As New Yorkers enjoy this beautiful (and cold!) holiday season, the opportunity for pro-life action is greater than ever!
 Check out our Get Involved page for details on all of these upcoming events!

 April 10, 2014